allmyles/allmyles-docs/flights.rst

         is returned in the currency the airline is charging, or **total_fare_in_preferred_currencies** for prices converted from the
-        original currency. **Important**: this price might change later as it is not yet updated with credit card and other surcharges
+        original currency. **Important**: this price might change later as it is not yet updated with credit card and other surcharges.

     :JSON Parameters:
         - **breakdown** (:ref:`Breakdown` *\[ \]*) -- summary of passenger data